 Last week, some of you may have seen this article about a study on Australian aboriginies.
 The study suggests that, even without having the language to describe numbers, the human mind has an innate ability to count and differentiate between numbers.

 I am no linguist, so I cannot speak to the linguistic ramifications of this study.
-From a mathematical viewpoint, however, it is certainly a good thing to hear, because it suggests that the ability to count . . . → Read More: Math in the News: Counting without Language
+From a mathematical viewpoint, however, it is certainly a good thing to hear, because it suggests that . . . → Read More: Math in the News: Counting without Language

 I apologize in advance for the fact that this references an article that is four months old.
 However, given the connection between the Monty Hall problem and popular culture, it cannot rightly be overlooked here, and this article from the New York Times allows us to discuss this problem from a unique perspective.